MoRMatipour/Data-Visualization-Storytelling-Portfolio/README.md

 ## Course Overview
 **MBAI 5400G – Visualization and Storytelling**

-This portfolio showcases work completed as part of a highly interactive, hands-on course focused on data visualization and storytelling.
-The course emphasizes transforming complex datasets into clear, compelling visual narratives that support data-driven decision-making.
+This portfolio showcases work completed as part of a highly interactive, hands on course focused on data visualization and storytelling.
+The course emphasizes transforming complex datasets into clear, compelling visual narratives that support data driven decision making.

-Throughout the course, students worked with industry-standard tools to design reports, dashboards, and visual stories, while also applying elements of predictive analytics to uncover patterns such as customer behavior, sales trends, and operational challenges.
+Throughout the course, students worked with industry standard tools to design reports, dashboards, and visual stories, while also applying elements of analytics.

-A key focus of the course is not only technical execution, but also human-centered storytelling,  designing visualizations that communicate insights effectively to specific audiences and drive meaningful understanding.
+A key focus of the course is not only technical execution, but also human centered storytelling,  designing visualizations that communicate insights effectively to specific audiences and drive meaningful understanding.

 ---